Lombards: First century: Lower Elbe

+Second century

-To the south, Cassius Dio reported that just before the Marcomannic Wars, 6,000 Lombards and Obii (sometimes thought to be Ubii) crossed the Danube and invaded Pannonia.
-The two tribes were defeated, whereupon they ceased their invasion and sent Ballomar, King of the Marcomanni, as ambassador to Aelius Bassus, who was then administering Pannonia.
-Peace was made and the two tribes returned to their homes, which in the case of the Lombards was the lands of the lower Elbe.
-At about this time, in his Germania Tacitus says that "their scanty numbers are a distinction" because "surrounded by a host of most powerful tribes, they are safe, not by submitting, but by daring the perils of war".
+Far to the south of the Lower Elbe, in 166 AD Cassius Dio reported that just before the Marcomannic Wars, 6,000 Lombards and Obii (sometimes thought to be Ubii) crossed the Danube and invaded Pannonia.
+The two tribes were defeated, but the non-Roman nations of the region were concerned about the possible Roman reaction.
+They sent Ballomar, King of the Marcomanni, as ambassador to Aelius Bassus, who was then administering Pannonia.
+Peace was made and the two tribes returned to their homes.
+However, this was seen as a foretaste of the great war which subsequently broke out.